Leash Training A Puppy or Dog: How to Walk a Dog That Pulls

-- If your dog is crossing in front of you, stomp or shuffle your feet a bit to make your presence more obvious.
+- While leash training a puppy, if the dog is crossing in front of you, stomp or shuffle your feet a bit to make your presence more obvious.

 - If he is lagging behind a great deal, he could be frightened or not feeling well, so use lots of encouragement instead of pulling him along.
-If he is lagging to sniff or to potty, simply keep walking but be sure to apply only gentle pressure on the leash.
-Don't forget to use lots of rewards when he does walk with you.
+If he is lagging to sniff or to potty, simply keep walking, but be sure to apply only gentle pressure on the leash.
+Don't forget to use lots of rewards when he walks with you.

-- If after you've practiced these steps, your dog seems to be alternating between walking beside you and pulling, stop rewarding coming back towards you after he pulls and instead concentrate on rewarding him for taking a larger number of consecutive steps by your side.
+- If after you've practiced these steps to leash training a puppy and your dog seems to be alternating between walking beside you and pulling, stop rewarding coming back towards you after he pulls.
+Instead, concentrate on rewarding him for taking a larger number of consecutive steps by your side.

-- Teaching him to heel is useful for short periods when you need him very close to you and attentive to you.
+- Leash training a puppy to heel is useful for short periods when you need him very close to you and attentive to you.
 It can be very helpful when walking him past distractions like other animals.

-- Begin practicing in your home.
+- Begin practicing how to train a dog to walk on a leash and heel in your home.
 Place a treat in your fist and let him sniff it.
 Say "let's go" and take a couple of steps while leading him along with the treat in your fist near your thigh.
 Praise and reward him with a treat when he is following your fist with his nose.